redhat-performance/jetlag/docs/troubleshooting.md

 ## Ipv4 to ipv6 deployed cluster

 When moving from an ipv4 cluster installation to ipv6 (or vice-versa), instead of rebuilding the bastion with foreman or badfish, use *nmcli* to disable one of the IP addresses.
-For example, the following commands disables ipv6:
+For example, the following commands disable ipv6:

 ```console
 # nmcli c modify ens6f0 ipv6.method "disabled"